-SPR has developed a protocol to monitor vegetation in relation to the Objectives set out within the HMP based on extensive experience monitoring similar habitats across Scotland.
+The Applicant has developed a protocol to monitor vegetation in relation to the Objectives set out within the OHMP based on extensive experience monitoring similar habitats across Scotland.

-Monitoring will be undertaken on a set of permanent 1m radial samples within the HMP area.
+Monitoring will be undertaken on a set of permanent 1m radial samples within the OHMP area.
 At each 1m radial sample point the following information will be collected for species relevant to the Objectives (target species):

-- 1. Presence/absence of target species - 2.
-By eye cover targets of key metrics (see 2a below) - 3.
-Height and offtake of Calluna - 4.
-Depth to water table (using fixed dipwell) - 5.
-3 pin hits of foliar and basal vegetation cover equally spaced along a 20 m transect (long format only)
+- 1. presence/absence of target species;

+- 2. by eye cover targets of key metrics;

+- 3. height and offtake of Calluna;

+- 4. depth to water table (using fixed dipwell); and - 5. three pin hits of foliar and basal vegetation cover equally spaced along a 20m transect (long format only).

 There are two monitoring methods used: a long monitoring protocol and short monitoring protocol.
 The short monitoring protocol only records items 1, 2, 3 and 4.
 The protocols will be applied according to the programme below.
-See Appendix 1 for further details on the monitoring protocol.
+See Annex 1 for further details on the monitoring protocol.